adampaganini/WeatherPy/README.md

-## Summary of WeatherPy & VacationPy challenges for UC Berkeley's Data Analytics Bootcamp
+## Summary of Module 6 WeatherPy/VacationPy challenge for UC Berkeley's Data Analytics Bootcamp

-## Part 1 "WeatherPy
+## Part 1 WeatherPy

 * This Python code randomly selects a group of 500+ cities across the world.
 Then, the code collects data from the OpenWeatherMap API to create a representatitve model of weather across world cities.
 The API data is used to graph the following relationships:
     * Temperature (F) vs. Latitude